gumaerc-testorg/21w.765j-spring-2004/content/pages/readings.md

 Murray, Janet. *Hamlet on the Holodeck: The Future of Narrative in Cyberspace.* New York, Free Press, 1997.

-Jenkins, Henry. "[Game Design as Narrative Architecture](http://web.mit.edu/cms/People/henry3/games&narrative.html)" (and other texts).
+Jenkins, Henry. "{{% resource_link "280c3e52-138a-44cc-af26-f88c4a1b61d0" "Game Design as Narrative Architecture" %}}" (and other texts).
 In *First Person: New Media as Story, Performance, and Game*, edited by Noah Wardrip-Fruin and Pat Harrigan.
 Cambridge, Mass.: MIT Press, 2004.

 Landow, George. *Hypertext 2.0.* Baltimore: Johns Hopkins University Press, 1997.